datteroandrea/elastik/README.md

 # Agile

-Agile is a Backend framework made in Node to design easy scalable web applications
+Agile is a Backend framework made in Node to design easy scalable web applications.

 # Setup

+1. install node and npm.
+2. use the following npm command to install agile framework globally in your system.

+`npm install -g agile`

 # How it works?